 - 1. You are expected to be familiar with all material in Canvas, including this syllabus and class schedule. - 2.
 On Lecture Days: Students must arrive on time and prepared to engage.
-Electronic devices will not be allowed unless permission is given by the instructor. - 3.
+Please only use electronic devices for note taking and research. - 3.
 On Speech Days: Students will arrange the classroom as specified by the instructor, break into group, get topics from instructor, and immediately begin prepping for their speeches.
 In order to receive your topic you must show the printed out articles that you will be using as references.
 If you do not have these articles you will not be given a topic and therefore will not be able to participate in class that day and therefore receive a (0) on that assignment. - 4.
-Students will actively listen to their classmates during speeches and offer appropriate constructive criticism.
+Students should actively listen to their classmates during speeches and offer appropriate constructive criticism.